hackerwins/homepage-old/docs/server.md

 1. Download the compressed archive file for your platform from [Releases](https://github.com/yorkie-team/yorkie/releases).
 2. Unpack the archive file.
 This results in a directory containing the binaries.
-3. Add the executable binaries to your path.
-For example, rename and/or move the binaries to a directory in your path (like /usr/local/bin), or add the directory created from the previous step to your path.
+3. Add the executable binaries to your PATH.
+For example, rename and/or move the binaries to a directory in your PATH (like /usr/local/bin), or add the directory created from the previous step to your PATH.
-4. Test if yorkie is in your path in shell:
+4. Test if Yorkie is in your PATH in shell:
 ```bash
 $ yorkie --version
 Yorkie: {{site.version}}